IsraelOjiefoh/VBS/README.md

 # Virtual Banking Simulation

-Virtual Banking Simulation is a comprehensive virtual banking app built with Node.js, Express, and deployed on Replit.
+Virtual Banking Simulation is a comprehensive virtual banking app built with Node.js, Express, and deployed on Render.
 This app simulates basic banking operations, starting with user registration.

 ## Features